CWE-1262: Register Interface Allows Software Access to Sensitive Data or Security Settings

-It is common for software to access peripherals in an SoC through a memory-mapped register interface.
-Any security-critical data accessible directly or indirectly through the register interface must have a clearly defined access control policy which is correctly implemented to protect assets in the hardware design from software.
+Software commonly accesses peripherals in an SoC through a memory-mapped register interface.
+Any security-critical data accessible directly or indirectly through the register interface must have a clearly defined and correctly implemented access control policy to protect assets from malicious software tampering.

 The table(s) below shows the weaknesses and high level categories that are related to this weakness.
 These relationships are defined as ChildOf, ParentOf, MemberOf and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as PeerOf and CanAlsoBe are defined to show similar weaknesses that the user may want to explore.